 • Acitretin: Rather than lowering immune activity, this vitamin A derivative normalizes skin cell turnover to prevent thick psoriasis plaques from developing.

-• Apremilast (Otezla): This is a small-molecule drug that has Food and Drug Administration (FDA) approval for the treatment of psoriasis.
-It seems to have more of an anti-inflammatory effect than an immunosuppressive effect.
+• Apremilast (Otezla): This is a small-molecule drug that seems to have more of an anti-inflammatory effect than an immunosuppressive effect.

 Biologic treatments